 5b.
 Based on the Nnef_UAVAssistance_Notify request from the UAS NF/NEF (step 4b) or USS's own decision (outside the 3GPP scope), the USS may request the 5GS to update/stop UAV UE's altitude reporting.

-The USS invokes the Nnef_UAVFlightAssistance_Update/Delete service operation with the indication to update/stop the altitude information reporting for this UAV UE.
+The USS invokes the Nnef_UAVFlightAssistance_Update service operation with the indication to update/stop the altitude information reporting for this UAV UE.

 6b.
 The UAS NF / NEF invokes the Namf_EventExposure_Unsubscribe service operation to the AMF to unsubscribe from the altitude information reports; for this purpose, the UAS NF /NEF may include values of the altitude thresholds and/or periodicity, if applicable, indicating to stop the altitude information reporting.